alexculea/gnome-shell-extension-pm2-js/README.md

 # rename to UUID
 mv gnome-shell-extension-pm2-js pm2-process-manager@bitplot.dev
 ```

-Activate the extension with Gnome Tweaks
+Restart your shell.
+Alt+F2, type 'r' and Enter.
+Activate the extension with Gnome Tweaks.
+If you don't have it, install it with ``sudo apt install gnome-tweaks``.

 ## Troubleshooting